Advertiser Disclosure

 A 20% equity doesn’t technically mean that you only own 20% of your home.
 When you took out your mortgage, the bank purchased the house on your behalf.
 Legally speaking, you own the entire house.
 However, your property serves as the bank’s collateral until you pay off your mortgage.
 Until you do – according to your bank’s interests – what you truly “own” is your home equity.

-How Do I Increase It?
+How Do You Increase It?

 Home equity means more than just how much of your mortgage you’ve paid off.
-It can be used as a means of credit when buying another property, or to consolidate debt.
+It can be used as a means of credit when buying another property or to consolidate debt.
 Equity does take time and, of course, money to grow unless the value of your home appreciates overnight (lucky you!).
 But the investment will be worth it.

-So if you are thinking about purchasing a home and then building it up, a good idea would be to start comparing mortgage rates to get monthly payments that you can pay as quickly as possible.
+So, if you are thinking about purchasing a home and then building it up, a good idea would be to start comparing mortgage rates to get monthly payments that you can pay as quickly as possible.
 Here are the latest ones:

-How Does my Home Equity Benefit Me?
+How Does Your Home Equity Benefit You?

 This is where it gets interesting.
 Equity of at least 20% qualifies you for “a home equity line of credit” or HELOC.
 This credit can be used for big expenses, such as property investment and debt consolidation.
-HELOC is great because typically it has lower interest rates than other loans and is tax-deductible.
+HELOC is great because, typically, it has lower interest rates than other loans and is tax-deductible.

 Let’s say you’re looking to invest in another property that is valued at $100k.
 A bank loan will generally cover 80% of the expense, meaning that you would need to fork out $20K.
-Add to that legal and admin costs and you may start re-considering this promising investment.
+Add to that legal and admin costs, and you may start re-considering this promising investment.

-Luckily enough, you have $40k of home equity on your first home which you can use to cover the cash deposit and initial costs.
+Luckily enough, you have $40k of home equity on your first home, which you can use to cover the cash deposit and initial costs.
 Another great thing about HELOC is that you can use it again after a time.
 You’ve just got to keep paying back your loan.

 Advertisement Disclosure